Everyone wants the best value when shopping. But some may consider finding the best mattress for back pain priceless.

 Next, the top layer is 2 inches of their Bio-Pur® foam, which molds to your body and provides instant pressure relief for your muscles and joints.
 However, their most pain-relieving technology— HIVE®— lies below the layer of memory foam.

 HIVE® is a foam layer with hexagonal-shaped cut-outs.
-These are placed strategically throughout in five separate comfort and support zones to nurture your spine’s natural curvature and offer you healthy body support.
+These are placed in five separate comfort and support zones to nurture your spine’s natural curvature and offer you healthy body support.
 HIVE® is one of the only technologies, as far as we know, that has been clinically proven to reduce pressure points up to 49%.

 Just like the AS3, the Amerisleep AS2 comes with a 100-night sleep trial and a 20-year warranty.